Mostafa-Usama/Smart-Classroom/README.md

 - Now the simulation is running and waiting for some action from the application.
 - For more information, check out the demo video <a href= "https://www.youtube.com/watch?v=ity_Aa_V_a8&feature=youtu.be">Here</a>.

-## Tools
+## Tools and Technologies

+- You can find the dataset used to train the head detection model <a href="https://github.com/HCIILAB/SCUT-HEAD-Dataset-Release" >Here</a>
+- We used Roboflow, a website used to train and deploy machine learning models easily, you can check the website <a href="https://roboflow.com/">Here</a>.
+For more information on how to use the website you can check the video <a href="https://www.youtube.com/watch?v=wuZtUMEiKWY&t=1082s">Here</a>

+- Programming language, modules and softwares used
+  - Python
+  - OpenCV
+  - Tkinter
   - SQLite Database
   - Raspbian OS if RPI exists otherwise Windows OS
-- OpenCV
-- Python
-- Tkinter
   - YOLOv8
   - NumPy
   - Proteus

 ## Hardware